-- 451. The English Romantic Movement (5).
-Pr., junior standing.
-A study of Romantic poetry from Blake through Keats.
-May be offered concurrently with EH 651. - 453.
+172 Auburn University Montgomery 453.
 British Fiction II (5).
 Pr., junior standing.
 A study of the major British fiction writers, particularly the novelists, of the 19th century.
-May be offered concurrently with EH 653. - Victorian Poetry and Prose (5).
-Pr., junior standing.The major poets and nonfiction writers from 1830 to 1890.
-May be offered concurrently with EH 655. - 463.
-British Fiction III (5).
+May be offered concurrently with EH 653.
+455. Victorian Poetry and Prose (5).
 Pr., junior standing.
+The major poets and nonfiction writers from 1830 to 1890.
+May be offered concurrently with EH 655.
+463. British Fiction III (5).
+Pr., junior standing.
 Major British fiction writers, particularly novelists, of the 20th century.
-May be offered concurrently with EH 663. - American Poetry (5).
-Pr., junior standing.A study of major American poets, the focus to be announced at each scheduling of the course.
-May be offered concurrently with EH 671. - 473.
-American Novel (5).
+May be offered concurrently with EH 663.
+471. American Poetry (5).
 Pr., junior standing.
+A study of major American poets, the focus to be announced at each sched- uling of the course.
+May be offered concurrently with EH 671.
+473. American Novel (5).
+Pr., junior standing.
 A study of major contributions to the genre, the focus to be announced at each scheduling of the course.
-May be offered concurrently with EH 673. - 475.
-American Theatre and Drama I (5).
+May be offered concurrently with EH 673.
+475. American Theatre and Drama I (5).
 Pr., junior standing.
 The history of the American stage and its dramatic literature from colonial days to 1929, including the works of such playwrights as Tyler, Mowatt, Daly, Howard, Herne, Moody, Crothers, and Barry.
-May be offered concurrently with EH 675. - 476.
-American Theatre and Drama II (5).
+May be offered concur- rently with EH 675.
+476. American Theatre and Drama II (5).
 Pr., junior standing.

-A study of major developments in the history of American theatre from 1929 to the present, emphasizing the works of playwrights such as O'Neill, Williams, Wilder, Hellman, Miller, Inge, and Albee.
-May be offered concurrently with EH 676. - 477.
-Studies in Southern Literature (5).
+A study of major developments in the history of American theatre from 1929 to the present, emphasizing the works of playwrights such as O'Neill, Will- iams, Wilder, Hellman, Miller, Inge, and Albee.
+May be offered concurrently with EH 676.
+477. Studies in Southern Literature (5).
 Pr., junior standing.
 Authors, works, and literary movements associated with the American South, including such topics as Colonial writers, slavery and slave narratives, the Civil War in Southern literature, Southern Gothic, or Southern women writers.
 May be repeated once for credit when topics vary.
-May be offered concurrently with EH 677. - 478.
-Studies in Children's Literature (5).
+May be offered concurrently with EH 677.
+478. Studies in Children's Literature (5).
 Pr., junior standing.
 Topics on theme, genre, narrative, character, popular reception, publishing history, and other subjects relating to literature written for young audiences.
 A designated focus, such as "The Child as Hero," will be announced each time the course is scheduled.
 May be repeated once when the topics vary.
-May be offered concurrently with EH 678. - 481.
-Modern Poetry (5).
+May be offered concurrently with EH 678.
+481. Modern Poetry (5).
 Pr., junior standing.
 Studies of 20th-century poets and poetic movements of England and America, along with European influences.
 May be offered concurrently with EH 681.
 482. Studies in American Literature (5).
 Pr., junior standing.

-Topics illustrating selected experiences, voices, and themes of United States authors, including those describing ethnic identities such as African-American or Asian-American, but also literary movements like American Realism, Literary Naturalism, or the Harlem Renaissance.
+Topics illustrating selected experiences, voices, and themes of United States authors, including those describing ethnic identities such as African-Ameri- can or Asian-American, but also literary movements like American Realism, Literary Naturalism, or the Harlem Renaissance.
 The focus will be announced at each scheduling of the course.
 May be repeated twice when the topics vary substantially.
 May be offered concurrently with EH 682.
 483. Studies in British and American Literature (5).
 Pr., junior standing.

-Topics combining British as well as American literary works, and examining themes, movements, or other phenomena that illustrate trans-Atlantic connections.
+Topics combining British as well as American literary works, and examin- ing themes, movements, or other phenomena that illustrate trans-Atlantic connections.
 The focus will be announced at each scheduling of the course.
 May be repeated twice when the topics vary.
 May be offered concurrently with EH 683.